dgoulet-tor/arti/README.md

 `tor-linkspec`: Traits and types for connecting and extending to Tor relays.

+`tor-cell`: Encoding and decoding for Tor cells.

-`tor-proto`: Functions to work with cell types, handshakes, and other aspects of the Tor protocol.
-This crate is NOT ALLOWED to have any dependencies on specific TLS libraries or specificaasync environments; those have to happen at a higher level.
+`tor-proto`: Functions to work with handshakes, channels, circuits, streams, and other aspects of the Tor protocol.
+This crate is NOT ALLOWED to have any dependencies on specific TLS libraries or specific async environments; those have to happen at a higher level.
 (Perhaps this crate should be split into a cell handling API and a network API.
 The division point would fairly logical.)

 `tor-netdir`: Wraps tor-netdoc to expose a "tor network directory" interface.
 Doesn't touch the network itself.
 Right now it only handles microdesc-based